Your Purebred Puppy, Your Candid Guide to Dogs and Dog Breeds

 Obedience training should start at three months old.
 Heeling is imperative, because these powerful dogs can literally pull you off your feet.
 His determination to jump up into your face and lean against your leg (leading to the affectionate nickname "Lean-on-berger") can be disconcerting.

-During adolescence, his hormones will kick in and he might start to test his owner, who must respond with consistent leadership and more training.
-This is especially true of Leonberger males.
 Leos can be messy: Their huge paws track in mud; they may drool if stressed; and most play in their water bowls, dunking their heads and coming up slobbering.
-It is said that their natural look is slightly damp with leaves stuck to their coats."
+It is said that their natural look is slightly damp with leaves stuck to their coats.

 If you want a dog who...

-• Is usually steady and dependable with everyone
+• Is usually polite with everyone

 A Leonberger may be right for you.